raacampbell/MATLAB-Beginners/README.md

 3. Take a look at ```manyArguments.m``` How does it make you feel?
 Is what you're seeing good or bad practice?

 ## Writing good help and documentation for your functions.
-General layout of a MATLAB script.
+Here we discuss both what makes good docs and how the general layout of a MATLAB function matters.
 1. Look in the directory ```writingHelp.m```.
 Load the basicFunctionExample in there and compare it to that from the ```InputsAndOutputs.m```.
 Which is easier to read and understand?
 2. Look at the file ```inputArgExample.m```.
 Does it provide a solution to ```manyArguments.m```?
 3. We'll talk about the anatomy of the help section at the top and what defines a useful comment compared to a useless comment.